-Trial is the usual path for contested divorces.
-The case can be contested because you do not agree on how to divide your property and your debt, or because you do not agree about custody and visitation, child support, or spousal/partner support.
+A contested divorce is often filed when both parties cannot come to an agreement on all terms of the divorce.
+The case can be contested because you do not agree on how to divide your property and your debt, or because you do not agree about custody and visitation, child support, or spousal support.
 You may agree on some issues but not others.
-If this is the case, you can write up your agreement on the issues you worked out and leave the other issues for a judge to decide.

 - Disclosure: You will have to complete disclosure declarations that provide information about your income, expenses, assets and debts—and have them officially delivered to your spouse.

-- Agreement: You and your spouse (and your mediator or lawyers, if you have any) will work on permanently resolving the issues raised in the dissolution.
+- Agreement: You and your spouse (and your lawyers, if you have any) will work on resolving the issues raised in the dissolution.
 If you reach an agreement, you may not have to appear in court, and a judgment based on your agreement can be entered.
-You will have to submit a sworn statement to the court saying that the marriage is ending because of irreconcilable differences.

-- Trial: If you are unable to reach an agreement, you and your spouse will appear in court for a trial in which a judge will make the decisions.
+- Trial: If you are unable to reach an agreement, you and your spouse may appear in court for a trial in which a judge will make decisions about your case for you.

 Only in a contested divorce, detailed information about income, assets, liabilities and employment of both spouses is required.
 This assortment of information is required to serve as the case’s discovery.
 Discovery is a long process of information gathering.
 Discovery begins by each party sending interrogatories to the other.
 If each spouse is represented by an attorney, the attorney will draft the interrogatories.
 An interrogatory is a document compiled of a set of questions about finances, assets, pensions and other financial subjects.
 The interrogatories can also ask the other party to produce copies of certain financial documents, in addition to the common documents required by law.
 This series of questions is the building block of the trial as the answers serve as the evidence that will be used at trial.
 Relatives, friends and persons close to the parties of the divorce may be questioned through a deposition.
 Obtaining this information for trial preparation will be crucial to a fair division of assets and property during the final divorce decree.